-Dreamweaver was previously a good pick in previous iterations, however you are unable to avoid Podtender now which ultimately makes it a less than ideal pick.
-When Podtender triggers, you lose all threat, are unable to be resurrected until the effect is over, and worst of all you just have to sit there and watch whatever killed you kill others.
+Dreamweaver is unfortunately not a good choice for Protection Paladin as when Podtender triggers, you lose all threat and are unable to be resurrected until the effect is over.
+Worst of all, you just have to sit there and watch whatever killed you kill others.

 Necrolord For Protection Paladin

 Necrolord is our last Covenant.
-When stacked against the other covenants it does not have a remaining clear strength, but its still strong in its own right.
+When stacked against the other Covenants it does not have a remaining clear strength, but it is still strong in its own right.

-Vanquisher's Hammer is a strong single-target damaging ability that when cast will make your next Word of Glory trigger Shield of the Righteous.
-Whilst this seems good in theory, it quite heavily restricts how you use Word of Glory as you only get 1 free cast each time Vanquisher's Hammer's cooldown is back.
+Vanquisher's Hammer is a strong single-target damaging ability that when cast will generate 1 Holy Power and make your next Word of Glory also trigger Shield of the Righteous.
+While this seems good in theory, it quite heavily restricts how you use Word of Glory as you only get 1 free cast each time Vanquisher's Hammer's cooldown is back.

 Plague Deviser Marileth provides you with some interesting effects.
-Volatile Solvent makes your Fleshcraft stronger based on what type of corpse was used for it.
-120 mastery for humanoids, 2% primary stats for beasts, 5% stamina for demons, and a 5% heal for undead.
-Ooz's Frictionless Coating provides you with a 15% shield every 30 seconds (it triggers when below 50% health, but as part of normal play as a Protection Paladin its every 30 seconds at least).
-Ultimate Form is the end Ability where you will regenerate Health during and after Fleshcraft and be immune to Crowd Control.
+Volatile Solvent makes your Fleshcraft stronger based on what type of corpse was used for it: 120 Mastery for Humanoids, 2% primary stats for Beasts, 5% Stamina for Demons, and a 5% heal for Undead.
+Ooz's Frictionless Coating provides you with a 15% shield every 30 seconds — it triggers when below 50% health, but as part of normal play as a Protection Paladin it is every 30 seconds at least.
+Ultimate Form is the end ability where you will regenerate health during and after Fleshcraft and be immune to crowd control.

 - 20 Jan.
 2021: Added summary table of Covenants.